1971 Alabama Crimson Tide football team: Integration

 Although several African American students competed during spring practice in 1967, Wilbur Jackson became the first African American awarded a scholarship to play for Alabama, and he competed as a member of the freshman squad in 1970 and played for the varsity team in 1971.
 For the 1971 season, John Mitchell became the first African American to play on the varsity squad for the Crimson Tide during the regular season after he transferred from Eastern Arizona College.

 While the Crimson Tide finally fielded Black Players, they lost the National Championship to a well Integrated Nebraska team.
 Nebraska's best players who made the difference in the blowout victory were African Americans including Outland Trophy Winner Rich Glover, future Heisman Trophy winner Johnny Rodgers and bowl game MVP Willie Harper amongst others.
-Nebraska's victory played a part in causing the SEC as a whole to integrate their teams and that integration would help Alabama reinvorgate their team creating a new dynasty winning National Championships in the years to come.
+Nebraska's victory played a part in causing the SEC as a whole to integrate their teams and that integration would help Alabama reinvigorate their team creating a new dynasty winning National Championships in the years to come.